Frequently Asked Questions (FAQ)

 What is expected of a CIRI Foundation Board Member?

-Directors are responsible for determining the business affairs and policies of the non-profit corporation that further The CIRI Foundation’s organizational goal which is to promote individual self-development and economic self-sufficiency through education.
+Directors are responsible for determining the business affairs and policies of the nonprofit corporation that further The CIRI Foundation’s organizational goal, which is to promote individual self-development and economic self-sufficiency through education.
 The CIRI Foundation Board meets four times a year, usually in Anchorage.
 All directors are appointed to three-year terms.
 In addition, The CIRI Foundation Board appoints members to the Executive, Finance and Endowment, Education Awards, and Development Committees.

 Qualifications for Board of Directors

 The CIRI Foundation encourages qualified and professional CIRI shareholders and their direct lineal descendants to apply for consideration.
-Candidates must be at least 18 years of age; be well-rounded with a demonstrated understanding of business operations; experience or high-level of interest in the field of education; financial investment knowledge; be a strong decision-maker; possess strong leadership and communication skills, demonstrate honesty and integrity; and be actively involved in advancing Alaska Native education, language, and culture.
+Candidates must be at least 18 years of age; be well-rounded with a demonstrated understanding of business operations; have experience or high-level of interest in the field of education; have financial investment knowledge; be a strong decision-maker; possess strong leadership and communication skills, demonstrate honesty and integrity; and be actively involved in advancing Alaska Native education, language, and culture.

 Selection Process

-Final recommendations will then be submitted to The CIRI Foundation Board of Directors who will make selection decisions and appointment recommendations.
+Final recommendations will then be submitted to The CIRI Foundation Board of Directors, who will make selection decisions and appointment recommendations.

-Application: TCF Board of Director Application
+Application: TCF Board of Directors Application

 Interested board pool candidates may apply by sending their current resume and completed application to The CIRI Foundation, Attn: Development Committee, 3201 C Street, Suite 506, Anchorage, AK 99503.